jacobgil/pytorch-grad-cam/README.md

 # with GradCAM(model=model, target_layers=target_layers, use_cuda=args.use_cuda) as cam:
 #   ...

+# We have to specify the target we want to generate
+# the Class Activation Maps for.
-# If target_category is None, the highest scoring category
+# If targets is None, the highest scoring category
 # will be used for every image in the batch.
-# target_category can also be an integer, or a list of different integers
-# for every image in the batch.
-target_category = 281
+# Here we use ClassifierOutputTarget, but you can define your own custom targets
+# That are, for example, combinations of categories, or specific outputs in a non standard model.
+targets = [e.g ClassifierOutputTarget(281)]

 # You can also pass aug_smooth=True and eigen_smooth=True, to apply smoothing.
 grayscale_cam = cam(input_tensor=input_tensor, target_category=target_category)